BlackFULLness prioritizes culturally relevant mindfulness for stress reduction, healing justice

 OAKLAND, Calif. -- You're just one download away from getting and keeping your mind right.
 With customized guidance from the BlackFULLness App, mindfulness and stress relief can happen in under 15 minutes each day.

-Created in 2020 by wellness leaders Sonia Raye and David Lee, the BlackFULLness app offers dozens of mindfulness practices, acting as a conduit for community connection and healing.
+Created in 2020 by wellness leaders Sonia Russell and David Lee Walker, Jr., the BlackFULLness app offers dozens of mindfulness practices, acting as a conduit for community connection and healing.

-Raye and Lee believe that identifying, establishing, and maintaining consistent mindfulness practices can heal minds, bodies, and souls.
+Russell and Lee Walker, Jr. believe that identifying, establishing, and maintaining consistent mindfulness practices can heal minds, bodies, and souls.
 The app features a range of guided audio practices that encourage deep breathing, grounding, joy, and more.

-"We have an exercise called 'I CAN Breathe,' oftentimes we keep hearing, 'I can't breathe,'" said Lee.
-"We're reminding Black folk that we can breathe."
+"We have an exercise called 'I CAN Breathe,' oftentimes we keep hearing, 'I can't breathe,'" said Lee Walker, Jr. "We're reminding Black folk that we can breathe."

 The app aims to decolonize, demystify, and design mindfulness sessions by exploring what mindfulness is, isn't, and what it can be.
 It's all about making mindfulness fun, intuitive, and informed by real life experiences.